dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 	- its own set of frames
 - global replacement
 	- process can take frame from other processes
+	- pros
+		- higher system throughput
+		- unused local frame can be utilized by other processes
+	- cons
-	- process exec time depends on other processes
+		- depends on other processes
 	- commonly used
 	- reclaiming pages
 		- ![](https://i.imgur.com/YVarh9b.png)